Gautam-Mandoliya/eth-proof-project-beginner/README.md

 # License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.
+This project is licensed under the MIT License - see the LICENSE.md file for details